Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 The team used the BEM to examine performance gaps at two levels: environmental and individual.
 At the environmental level, three gaps emerged.
 First, the program lacks data across the board: no engagement tracking, no enrollment records, no pre- or post-assessments.
 Second, while resources such as one-on-one advising and workshops exist, there are no systems in place to measure whether they're working.
 Third, the program's incentive structure isn't driving student participation, which compounds both problems.

 At the individual level, the program coordinator’s knowledge of financial wellness best practices is strong; she grounds the program in standards set by the U.S. Financial Literacy and Education Commission (FLEC) and the Higher Education Financial Wellness Association (HEFWA).
 Individual capacity was cited as a main gap.
-With limited time, no dedicated staff, and no stable funding, she can only do so much.
-The program's reach is directly constrained by the bandwidth of one person managing content development, outreach, advising, and administration simultaneously.

 Organizational Causes: Rummler-Brache 9-Box Model